hei-school/the-maestro-project-food-gen/README.md

 ## Conception
 This app is intended to be simple and intuitive.
-* User can see and search meal and recipe without signing up or signing in
+* User can see and search meal and recipe with their respective ingredients
 * User can sign up and set preferences, allergies and dislikes
+* Signed users can rate a meal by download it
-* Signed users can post recipes and meals and can rate a meal
+* Signed users (admin) can post recipes and meals
-* Signed users get to see recommendations according to rating
+* Signed users get to see recommendations according to rating and preferences

 Tech used are Spring Boot as back-end, NextJS as front-end and PostgreSQL as database.
 Along with AWS as cloud provider, Github as version control, CI/CD and for collaboration, Jira as project management.